ccarloscr/Chipseq-analysis/README.md

 cd Chipseq-analysis
 ```

 This workflow depends on multiple tools and libraries, which are installed in the Conda environment [environment.yml](environment.yml).
-Once the environment is created, it will be called automatically by the [`chipseq_workflow.nf`](chipseq_workflow.nf) script.
+Once the environment is created, it will be called automatically by the [`chipseq.nf`](chipseq.nf) script.

 To create the required conda environment:
 ```bash